Nuno Canavarro

 Nuno Canavarro (born 15 November 1962) is a Portuguese composer.
 He studied architecture in Oporto.
 He learned to play piano at a very young age and was in a band called the Street Kids.
-He also played with the famous Portuguese band Delfins, and with Carlos Maria Trindade (Madredeus, Heróis do Mar).
-He is also responsible for the 1988 experimental music recording: Plux Quba.
+He also played with the Portuguese band Delfins, and with Carlos Maria Trindade (Madredeus, Heróis do Mar).
+He is also responsible for the 1988 experimental music recording Plux Quba.
 This record was a strong influence on the sound of many postmodern electronic musicians, including Mouse on Mars and Jim O'Rourke.
 O'Rourke re-released Plux Quba on his own Moikai label in 1999.

 Nuno Canavarro has also composed music for Portuguese films including Fintar o Destino, O Gotejar da Luz (Light Drops), 14 de Fevereiro (a 1 de Abril), "O Jogo da Glória" and Janelas Verdes.
-He also produced a DVD about his father's experience in the Portuguese war and composed original music for the DVD, Elefante Dundum (2007).
+Canavarro produced a DVD about his father's experience in the Portuguese war and composed original music for the DVD Elefante Dundum (2007).
 He also directed a 2008 movie called Casa da Montanha.